lablup/bssh/README.md

 ## License

-Copyright 2025 Lablup Inc. and Jeongkyu Shin
+This project is licensed under the Apache License 2.0.

-Licensed under the Apache License, Version 2.0
+See the [LICENSE](./LICENSE) file for details.

 ## Changelog